aryanvgithub/SRIP2022_Submission/README.md

 Further some changes were made in the UI to meet the problem statement.
 A screenshot displaying the same has been attached in the "Task3"<br><br>

-These changes allowed me to use the highly spealized model in a more generalized manner.<br><br>
+These changes allowed me to use the highly specialized model in a more generalized manner.<br><br>

 The other details about the Task 3 and how to deploy it are in the "Readme_task3" file under Task3 folder<br><br>
 The video demonstration of Task 3 is <a href="https://drive.google.com/file/d/1bIn-FoeXaHuOoDRmfNfFjhRWlu-Dl0E8/view?usp=sharing">here</a><br><br><hr>